 This personalized support aims at the development of each student and his or her excellence.

 A commitment to the environment and sustainable development

 A daily integration of environmental question: knowing one’s environment, respecting it, the stakes, the practices to be implemented to train the future citizens of tomorrow.

 SCHOOL COURSES AND DIPLOMAS

-– a welcome from the age of 2, until the end of high school (18 years old);
+– a welcome from the age of 2 and a half, until the end of high school (18 years old);

 – the possibility of continuing one’s studies in any French school in the world (more than 500, in most countries), then in prestigious French or international universities.